Quant-TradingCO/Montecarlo-Simulation/README.md

-In this repo you will find some tools to run montecarlo simulation.
+In this repo you will find some tools to run montecarlo simulations.
 We show the main stochastic processes that are used in quantitative finace such as Geometric Brownian Motion (GBM), Jump-Difussion, etc.

 We offer some free and paid courses as well as other resources.
 Please visit us in: www.quant-trading.co